 13. Author Templates

-With the help of TeX experts from SIGPLAN, SIGCHI, and SIGGRAPH, ACM has had a master set of class files developed for all journals and proceedings.
-PACM authors must use the single-column large trim journal template provided.
+With the help of TeX experts from SIGPLAN, SIGCHI, and SIGGRAPH, ACM developed consolidated TeX and Word templates for all journals and proceedings.
+PACM authors must use the single-column large trim journal template option.

 14. Digital Library Displays